-All experts agree that the most important part of successfully bugging out is to get out of the disaster zone early.
-Getting out early means you can avoid the crowds, rioting, martial law, and road closures…
+All experts agree that the most crucial part of successfully bugging out is to get out of the disaster zone early.
+Getting out early means avoiding the crowds, rioting, martial law, and road closures…

-So make a disaster communication plan – complete with a specific rally point and meetup instructions – so you and your loved ones can get out of dodge ASAP.
+So make a disaster communication plan with a specific rally point and meetup instructions so you and your loved ones can get out of dodge ASAP.

 For more on this, read How to Make an Emergency Communication Plan.